hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/04_THE_SCHOOL_AND_THE_COLLEGE.md

 30 LOKAMANYA TILAK

 appointed duties.
-But they would try their best to discourage manUness, virihty and patriotism.
+But they would try their best to discourage manliness, virihty and patriotism.

 If these statements are not now regarded as parado- xical the credit is due, among others to Mr. Tilak and